christopherjoyjayakumari/christopherjoyjayakumari/README.md

 - Everything Done with the Help of Unity HUB Game Development IDE and also for Assets Building BLENDER.

 ### Problem Solving
-- Consistently solved challenges on platforms like HackerRank and LeetCode(Beginner), honing problem-solving abilities of Dta Structure and algorithmic thinking.
+- Consistently solved challenges on platforms like HackerRank and LeetCode(Beginner), honing problem-solving abilities of Data Structure and algorithmic thinking.

 ---